scott-riley/strtrkt/README.md

 *Needs work* – I’ve tested Heroku deployment and fixed any issues I’ve encountered, although it’s far from robust in terms of production checks.

 Heroku will automatically run any postinstall tasks in `package.json` and run `npm start` afterwards.
 Currently the only postinstall task is `npm run build` which will build any static files.
 This means Heroku will mimic the `npm run build && npm run start` tasks used for local production checks.

+To make the Koa server play nice, you should set a `HOSTNAME` config/environment variable (e.g. `ilovescott.herokuapp.com` or `ilovescott.com`); if you’re not using Heroku, you _might_ have to set a `PORT` environment variable too.
+Heroku automatically sets this as the server port changes over time.

 For other hosting/auto-deployment environments, I haven’t been able to test, so you’re on your own soz.